elixirschool/elixirschool/lessons/en/testing/bypass.md

----
+%{
-version: 1.0.0
+  version: "1.0.0",
-title: Bypass
+  title: "Bypass",
----
+  excerpt: """
   When testing our applications there are often times we need to make requests to external services.
 We may even want to simulate different situations like unexpected server errors.
 Handling this in an efficient way doesn't come easy in Elixir without a little help.

 In this lesson we're going to explore how [bypass](https://github.com/PSPDFKit-labs/bypass) can help us quickly and easily handle these requests in our tests.

-{% include toc.html %}
+  """
+}
+---

 ## What is Bypass?